jdot-r/RandomBox/README.md

 # RandomBox : RB
-The RandomBox is give to item, money and effect!
+The RandomBox is give to item, money and effect!<br/>
 Now, Open the RandomBox.
-RB's prize is random from you.
+RB's prize is random from you.<br/>
-You can setup to RB event ended day and prizes.
+You can setup to RB event ended day and prizes.<br/>
 [ Project Created by Laeng ]

 ##TODO